davet6020/sie-508_final/README.md

 What is left
- - Create popup info form for Artist Searches
+ X- Create popup info form for Artist Searches
- - Create popup info form for Album Searches
+ X- Create popup info form for Album Searches
- - (Might be fun to list all by genre and mediatype)
+ X- (Might be fun to list all by genre and mediatype)

  # One form for all of this
  - Add a new Album